Home Equity: Do You Need It?

 Like we said above, your home equity is an asset.
-There are many ways you can spend it, or you can choose to leave it to your heirs.
+If you’re wondering how to use home equity, know that there are many ways you can spend it, or you can choose to leave it to your heirs.

 Commonly, people use their home equity when they decide to buy another house.
 You can put the equity you’ve built up toward the purchase, meaning you’ll have to borrow less.